 When can the ABC Commissioner use the examination powers?

-The ABC Commissioner may use their examination powers to investigate a suspected breach by a building industry participant1 of:
+The ABC Commissioner may use their examination powers to investigate a suspected breach by a1 of:

 - the Fair Work Act 2009 (including the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009)